Nxabega

 We went out on an eight seater for a cruise up the delta.
 Saw one hippo which we avoided.
 The boat is not that large that it would come out best.

-of a lily.
+Close up of a water lily.

 The guides showed us how to make a necklace from a water lily, by breaking the stem every couple of cm.

-They told us we would have a break on an island – but didn't tell us it was about 5 square metres in size, sitting in the middle of nowhere.
+They told us we would have a coffee break on an island – but didn’t tell us it was about 5 square metres in size, sitting in the middle of nowhere.
 I asked if the island had a name, and when they said no, declared it to now be called Kiwi Island, which it now is.

 The early sunset over the delta.